Orion658/CCEE/OS CCEE Syllabus.md

 6.  **Shell**: A command interpreter that allows users to interact with the operating system through command-line interfaces.
 It interprets user commands and executes them by interacting with the kernel and other system components.
 7.  **Utilities**: Supplementary software tools provided by the operating system to perform specific tasks such as file management, system maintenance, network configuration, and performance monitoring.

-**Basic Computer Organization Required for OS:**
+### Basic Computer Organization Required for OS:

 1.  **Processor (CPU)**: Executes instructions and performs calculations.
 The operating system manages CPU resources by scheduling tasks, allocating processor time to running programs, and handling interrupts.
 2.  **Memory (RAM)**: Stores program instructions and data temporarily while the computer is running.
 The OS manages memory allocation and ensures efficient utilization of available memory resources.
 3.  **Input/Output (I/O) Devices**: Enable communication between the computer and external devices, such as keyboards, mice, displays, printers, and storage devices.
 The operating system coordinates I/O operations, manages device drivers, and handles data transfer between devices and memory.
 4.  **Storage Devices**: Store data permanently even when the computer is powered off, such as hard drives, SSDs, and optical drives.
 The OS manages storage devices through the file system, organizing data into files and directories and facilitating read and write operations.

-**Comparison of Different Operating System Types and Examples**
+### Comparison of Different Operating System Types and Examples

-Certainly!
 Let's explore examples of well-known operating systems across various categories and discuss their differences:

 1.  **Desktop Operating Systems**:
     1. Examples: Microsoft Windows, macOS (formerly OS X), Linux distributions (such as Ubuntu, Fedora, Debian)